 Nanci has been part of the Belmont community since 1999 when she served as the Office Manager for the College of Arts and Sciences.
 In August 2002, she joined on with the Teaching Center.
-Nanci has served on the Staff Council and has been involved with several small task force groups, staff search committees and a student mentoring program.
+Nanci has served on the Staff Council and has been involved with several small task force groups, search committees and a student mentoring program.
 She currently serves as a member of the Student Conduct and Academic Integrity council and the IRB.
 Nanci also partners with Belmont University Ministries to host students on Spring break immersion trips.
 She has travled to New York City with students the past 4 years.
+She very much enjoys teaching when the opportunity arises.

 Nanci completed her Bachelor of Arts in Management and Human Relations at Trevecca Nazarene University in 2004 and received her Masters of Education in Organizational Leadership and Communication from Belmont University in 2009.